-Lean on the visualization technique of picturing yourself clearly in your own mind as an even healthier you; gently guide your attention and energy back to what’s working well about your daily life and – most importantly – allow yourself to delight in the progress you have made.
+Lean on the visualization technique of picturing yourself clearly in your own mind as an even healthier you; gently guide your attention and energy back to what’s working well in your daily life, and – most importantly – allow yourself to delight in the progress you have made.

 4. Sleep More Deeply